Indian cricket team in England in 1911: Tour summary

 The Indian team started the tour by playing against three of the stronger teams, Oxford University, Marylebone Cricket Club, and the Cambridge University.
 In these three games, the team was beaten comprehensively, twice by an innings and once by eight wickets.
 During this time, the team was plagued by the captain, the Maharaja, being away for societal events and other responsibilities.
 He spent much of his time socializing with the London elite, attending parties and the various coronation-related events.
 He even had a private audience with the King, George V, and was a guest of his in the royal pavilion at Ascot.
-In July, after the coronation of the king, the Maharaja had a surgery for tonsillitis and suffered a hemmorage.
+In July, after the coronation of the king, the Maharaja had a surgery for tonsillitis and suffered a hemorrhage.
 With these events, the Maharaja shortened his stay with the team and returned to India after three games.
 He took his aide-de-camp and batsman K. M. Mistry, the team's best batsman, back along with him significantly weakening the team's capabilities.

 After the Maharaja's departure, the team was captained by Parsee, Hormasji Kanga.
 Kanga had earlier represented Hampstead Cricket Club in a prior season, and had also played for the MCC after completing his medical studies earlier in England.